bryancole/raypier_optics/doc/source/cython_branch_info.rst

 New Cython-base raytracing framework
 ====================================

-The core tracing functions of Raytrace have been re-written using Cython, a tool for creating compiled C-extension modules using a python-like language.
+The core tracing functions of Raypier have been re-written using Cython, a tool for creating compiled C-extension modules using a python-like language.
 The new architecture performs substantially better than the previous numpy-based design (In a 4-mirror model, 8x faster than numpy for 60 rays, 25x faster for 1000 rays